How To Make Stickers To Sell?

 Etsy

 Etsy is a global marketplace for unique and creative goods, including stickers.
 It’s a popular platform for independent artists and crafters.
-As per their latest trends, ‘sticker’ was the second-most searched keyword in June 2023.
+As per their latest trends, ‘sticker’ was the eighth-most searched keyword in November 2024.

 One of the advantages of Etsy is its large customer base that appreciates handmade and unique items.
 However, note that Etsy charges listing and transaction fees.